asharma151515/CP3407--Advanced-Software-Engineering/README.md

-Here’s your improved and well-formatted `README.md` file for **Scrubhub – My Home Cleaning Project**.
-I've organized it for clarity, emphasized key terms with **bold**, used emojis where helpful, and added a few enhancement suggestions at the end.

----

 # 🧼 Scrubhub – My Home Cleaning Platform (CP3407 Project v2025)

 ## 👥 Group 10 – Website for App Cleaning Services